 48. Rotate Image

 mediumAsked at CiscoRotate Image at Cisco tests whether you can manipulate a 2D matrix in place without falling back to an auxiliary matrix.
-The interviewer wants the transpose-then-reverse trick because it generalizes to any 90-degree rotation and uses zero extra space.
+Candidates report the interviewer wants the transpose-then-reverse decomposition specifically, because it reduces a coordinate-mapping puzzle into two trivially-correct loops, generalizes to any multiple of 90 degrees, and uses zero extra space — the in-place constraint is the entire question.

 Source citations